-- Safety: The ‘pause’ control button is great to use if you are interrupted by someone calling so you can start cooking when it’s convenient.
-There is also an automatic shut off if you remove the cookware from the cooking surface.
+- Safety: There is a ‘pause’ control button and an automatic shut off if you remove the cookware from the cooking surface.

-- Noise: As most induction hot plates, this device can be a little noisy due to the integrated fan but, unlike other models, the fan stops working once you finish cooking.
+- Noise: As most induction hot plates, this device can be a little noisy due to the integrated fan.

 4. Max Burton LCD 1800 Watt Induction Cooktop Counter Top Burner – Best Value For Money